 - Athlete height/weight

-The Solomon Amendment requires TC3 to provide directory-type information on students who are at least 17 years of age, upon request from representatives of the Department of Defense for military recruiting purposes.
+The Solomon Amendment requires the College to provide directory-type information on students who are at least 17 years of age, upon request from representatives of the Department of Defense for military recruiting purposes.

 Student Rights under FERPA